ghc/ghc/docs/users_guide/safe_haskell.rst

 trust property of packages:

 .. ghc-flag:: -trust ⟨pkg⟩
+    :shortdesc: Expose package ⟨pkg⟩ and set it to be trusted.
+See :ref:`safe-haskell`.
+    :type: dynamic/ ``:set``
+    :category:

     Exposes package ⟨pkg⟩ if it was hidden and considers it a trusted package regardless of the package database.

 .. ghc-flag:: -distrust ⟨pkg⟩
+    :shortdesc: Expose package ⟨pkg⟩ and set it to be distrusted.
+See :ref:`safe-haskell`.
+    :type: dynamic/ ``:set``
+    :category:

     Exposes package ⟨pkg⟩ if it was hidden and considers it an untrusted package regardless of the package database.

 .. ghc-flag:: -distrust-all-packages
+    :shortdesc: Distrust all packages by default.
+See :ref:`safe-haskell`.
+    :type: dynamic/ ``:set``
+    :category:

     Considers all packages distrusted unless they are explicitly set to be trusted by subsequent command-line options.

 To set a package's trust property in the package database please refer to :ref:`packages`.